Gaslaternen-Freilichtmuseum Berlin

 Practical Information

-When preparing for your visit to the Gaslaternen-Freilichtmuseum, consider the following practical information:
+When planning your visit to the Gaslaternen-Freilichtmuseum, keep the following practical considerations in mind:

 Frequently Asked Questions